-Several agencies such as the NRCS and TDA, as well as watershed citizen groups, are working to stabilize portions of stream banks using bioengineering and other techniques.
-Many of the affected streams could benefit from these types of projects.
+Several agencies such as the NRCS and TDA, as well as citizen watershed groups, are working to stabilize portions of stream banks using bioengineering and other techniques.
+Many of the affected streams, like McFarland Creek and Proctor Creek in Clay County, flow along the state line and could benefit from these types of projects.